The Best Guide to Paying and Managing Out-of-State Remote Employees (2026)

 When you have employees in a workplace, you must hang federal and state labor law posters.
 But what do you do when your employees work remotely in another state?

 You should still find a way to “display” the labor law posters.
 You can electronically share the posters.
 Or, you can mail copies for the employee to keep.
-Make sure you include all applicable federal posters and poster for the state where the employee works.
+Make sure you include all applicable federal posters and posters for the state where the employee works.
+Keep proof of delivery (e.g., email receipt or signed acknowledgment) and ensure remote employees can readily access electronic postings.

-Want to put labor law compliance on auto-pilot?
+Want to put labor law poster compliance on auto-pilot?

 Check out our labor law poster store, powered by PosterElite.
 Employers with remote employees can rest easy with all federal, state, county, and city labor law notices and updates.